ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

     Which species dumped in this diagnostics.

-* ``<diag_name>.<species_name>.variables`` (list of `strings` separated by spaces, optional) List of particle quantities to write to output file.
+* ``<diag_name>.<species_name>.variables`` (list of `strings` separated by spaces, optional) List of particle quantities or species-specific field quantities to write to output file.
-    By defaults, all quantities are written to file.
     Choices are

     * ``w`` for the particle weight,

     * ``ux`` ``uy`` ``uz`` for the particle momentum,

+    * ``rho`` to dump the charge density of the particles belonging to species ``<species_name>``.

+    By defaults, all quantities are written to output file, except the charge density.
     The particle positions are always included.
     Use ``<species>.variables = none`` to plot no particle data, except particle position.